chichiwang/notes/languages/javascript/you-dont-know-js/03-objects-and-classes/02/README.md

 ```

 #### Accessor Properties
 A _property descriptor_ usually defines a `value` property, but it can also contain _accessor properties_ (getters/setters).
-A property descriptor containing accessor properties may not contain a `value` property, but may look like:
+A property descriptor containing accessor properties cannot contain a `value` property, but may look like:

 ```javascript
 {